-Florida’s public broadcasting stations serve as the statewide delivery system for the Florida Channel and community public affairs programming.
-In addition to the gavel to gavel coverage of the Florida legislative session, our member stations provide year-round coverage of Florida’s state and local government, as well as important issues impacting our state.
+FPBS member stations serve as the statewide delivery system for public affairs radio and television programming.
+Among our 26 member stations, we share 10 statewide news bureaus and have more than 70 on the ground local reporters and news staff to deliver gavel to gavel coverage of the Florida legislative session, year-round coverage of Florida’s state and local government, as well as important issues impacting our state.

 The Florida Channel